-A practical guide to using narrative and storyboards to design products & experiences, and organize teams around delivering value to manifest them
+A practical guide to using narrative and storyboards to design products & experiences, and organize teams to deliver them

 A Snow White Story